Skip to content

 Modern Philosophical Status

-The paradox has also intersected with debates about divine simplicity - the doctrine that God’s attributes are not distinct properties but are identical with God’s essence.
-If omnipotence is identical to God’s essence, then God cannot lose omnipotence without ceasing to exist, which provides a way around the self-limitation variant but raises its own conceptual difficulties.
+The paradox has also intersected with debates about divine simplicity - the doctrine that God’s attributes are not separate properties but are identical with God’s essence.
+If omnipotence is identical to God’s essence, then God cannot lose omnipotence without ceasing to exist, which provides a way around the self-limitation variant but raises its own difficulties.

 Relationship to Other Arguments

-The Euthyphro Dilemma presents a structurally similar challenge - a question designed so that either answer creates problems for theism.
+The Euthyphro Dilemma is structurally similar - a question designed so that either answer creates problems for theism.
 Both arguments use dilemma structure to expose internal tensions in theistic concepts, though they target different attributes (power versus moral authority).

 The Free Will Defense also depends on specific claims about what omnipotence can and cannot do.
 Alvin Plantinga argues that even an omnipotent God cannot create beings who freely choose only good, because this describes a logically impossible task.
-This is precisely the Aquinas-Mavrodes move applied to a different context, showing how the omnipotence paradox’s resolution has practical consequences for other theological arguments.
+This is exactly the Aquinas-Mavrodes move applied to a different context, showing how the omnipotence paradox’s resolution has practical consequences for other theological arguments.

 Our Scoring